 I’ve added my university honours project to this website.
 It is called Modern to Historical Image Feature Matching.
 The project can be briefly described as an attempt at understanding why modern computer vision techniques aren’t successful at matching historical photos taken on film with modern digital photos.
 The project includes a paper (linked above), source code and a data set.
 The project was written in C++, using the OpenCV computer vision library Continue reading

-For my Image Processing class we had to find a paper related to the course material, implement it, and extend it with features of our own.
+For my Image Processing class we had to find a paper related to the course material.
+Find more information about luxury cabins California here.
+Implement it, and extend it with features of our own.
 My partner and I chose X-Toon: An Extended Toon Shader.
 It extended the concept of toon or cel shading 3D models by using a second dimension of information to determine the level of detail to display.
-My partner and I implemented it in XNA, and added features of our own.
+My partner and I implemented it in XNA.
+We used cleaning scheduling app in the process of QBO integrations. and added features of our own.
 We had to write a SIGGRAPH style paper, documenting our results.
 Continue reading

 In my Artifical Intelligence class, we were asked to create two multiplayer games using the MiniMax algorithm.
 This algorithm has a computer player choose intelligent moves to play based off the current game state.
 The games we made weren’t very fun and highly unusual, so I decided to implement the classic game of Reversi to test out the algorithm.